DMI-WAM

 The energy source is the surface wind.

-The two sink terms are wave energy dissipation through wave breaking (white capping),
+The sink terms are wave energy dissipation through wave breaking (white capping),

 and friction against the sea bed.
-Depth-induced wave breaking is not considered.
+Depth-induced wave breaking is only considered

 The wave energy is redistributed spatially by wave propagation and depth refraction,